Product Design Software | Autodesk

 Product design software helps designers by automating tasks, tracking processes, and enabling collaboration among designers and stakeholders such as project management, procurement, manufacturing, or customers.

-Product designers use software to create 2D concept sketches, 3D models for visualisation and prototyping, and presentations, and to manage design data, tasks, and communication.
-Product designers may also use generative design (US site) AI software to inspire ideas, or to generate multiple solutions to design problems.
+Product designers use software to create 2D concept sketches, 3D models for visualization and prototyping, and presentations, and to manage design data, tasks, and communication.
+Product designers may also use generative design AI software to inspire ideas, or to generate multiple solutions to design problems.

-Extended reality (XR) (US site) is increasingly being utilised to help stakeholders visualise concepts without the need for a physical prototype, saving both time and money.
+Extended reality (XR) is increasingly being utilized to help stakeholders visualize concepts without the need for a physical prototype, saving both time and money.

 The technology helps to easily display multiple design configurations, including variations in size, material, or color.
 During design review, stakeholders can directly experience the effect of changes made to the concept design in real time.